-Uncertainty remains around the United Kingdom’s planned departure from the European Union on March 29, but air travel won’t change.
+Uncertainty remains around the United Kingdom’s departure from the European Union, but air travel won’t change.
 The European Parliament has approved new regulations allowing U.K. airlines to continue operating to and from the EU until March 2020 if there’s a disorderly no-deal Brexit separating the U.K. from the bloc.

 U.K. airlines will be able to make stops in EU countries and fly over EU airspace.
 U.K. Transport Secretary Chris Grayling has promised to reciprocate these arrangements for EU airlines.